Unmatched Dominance/C887 The Abnormality of the Grass and Trees

 "Don't worry, continue resting," Yu Yuan replied nonchalantly.

-"You caught that?"
+"You heard everything?"
 Wu Dong asked, surprised.

-"I'm Lee Qi, hailing from the Silvermoon Empire.
-I'm studying at the Medicine Sect in Jade Peak under Bai Shenshen, learning about medicinal herbs," Yu Yuan fabricated smoothly.
-"As a student of the Medicine Sect, I'm naturally attuned to and familiar with even the slightest changes in plant life."
+"My name is Lee Qi, from the Silvermoon Empire.
+I'm currently with the Sacred Hands in the Serpent Spine Mountains, studying the way of herbs under Bai Shenshen," Yu Yuan fabricated smoothly.
+"As a student at Sacred Hands, I'm naturally more attentive and familiar with the subtle shifts in plant life."

 "Hmm."